 Alpha Waves (8 to 12 Hz)

 Alpha brainwaves are dominant during quietly flowing thoughts and in some meditative states.
 Alpha is ‘the power of now’, being here, in the present.
-Alpha is the resting state for the brain.
+Alpha is the resting state of the brain.
 Alpha waves aid overall mental coordination, calmness, alertness, mind/body integration and learning.

 Alpha tends to be highest in the right hemisphere, and too little alpha in the right hemisphere correlates with negative behaviors such as social withdrawal.
-This is also seen in people with depression, particular with too much alpha frontally.
+This is also seen in people with depression, particularly with too much alpha frontally.
 Alpha is involved in active and adequate inhibition of the irrelevant sensory pathways.